 7111 Melrose Ave, Los Angeles, CA 90036

-The Godmother offered a heavenly assortment of Italian meats, however, their bread, crisp on the outside and soft on the inside, seals the deal.
+The Godmother offered a heavenly assortment of Italian meats, however, their bread, crisp on the outside and soft on the inside, sealed the deal.
 It was all about the bread (no pun intended).

-I personally liked this sandwich a lot better than The Godfather at Bay Cities for a few reasons: the bread, it wasn’t an ordeal to eat, and it had just the right amount of spicy mustard.
-The bread to meat ratio was calculated expertly to allow a deep appreciation for each ingredient.
+I personally liked this sandwich a lot better than The Godfather at Bay Cities for a few reasons: my jaw didn’t have grueling workout, and it had just the right amount of spicy mustard.
+The bread to meat ratio was excellent, which allowed me to have a deep appreciation for each ingredient.

 Roma Market